-The best-run EHS operations employ a similar approach to decision making, one based on data and facts.
+The best-run EHS operations employ an approach to decision-making based on data and facts.
 Decisions related to the allocation of resources, technology purchases, training, employee performance, and outsourcing or internalizing EHS functions can all be based on data compiled through the use of appropriate metrics.

 For related resources and training materials, refer to the following topics: